-MUS 301 - Finale
+MUS 301 - Finale 3 hours credit

-This course provides hands on experience and instruction in using Finale 2010 music notation software.
+This course provides hands-on experience and instruction in using Finale music notation software.
 Students will learn to use the software tools to notate original compositions as well as create arrangements of existing music for voices and instruments.
 Prerequisite: MUS 101, 102.
 Spring, odd-numbered years.